AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 For a description of each permission, mouse over its **Information** ![Information](../../../_icons/information.svg) icon.

-Roles that are highlighted indicate a "dirty" state—one of more of its permissions settings have been modified.
+Roles that are highlighted indicate a *dirty* state—one of more of its permissions settings have been modified.
 You can restore the original settings by selecting **Cancel**.

 ## Patch vs. replace